rm511130/PCF4CAS/README.md

 cf env spring-music                     # shows the MySQL connection string and username created on-demand for you
 ```

-If you now refresh your Spring-Music Browser you should see the following change:
+If you now refresh your Spring-Music Browser, you should see the following change:

 ![](./images/bind-service.png)